 Windows that lets you stack images.
 I have a Celestron NexImage, and can verify its usefulness.

-The image at right is an example of what the Celstron conversions can do.
+The image above is an example of what the Celestron conversions can do.
 I

 took this image using the NexImage coupled to my ETX90.
 It caught the

 Great Red Spot, but also shows the disappearance of the SEB in 2010.
 Maybe

 it's my imagination, but I think I see hints of some festoons in the image.
 The ETX 90 is getting hard to find, but a comparable telescope at a good price is the popular Celestron NexStar 90SLT Mak Computerized Telescope (Black).
 I rather suspect you could get as good of photos with the Celestron, as I have with my aging Meade ETX 90.